Great course, nice changes!

 Cons: Natural tees are rutted down.
 Only 9 baskets for 18 holes.
 10-18 play back to basket 1-9.
 Hard to find some tees, some signs broken or missing.

 Other Thoughts: Word is park is going to get new signs & tees soon.
 Fun & spooky to play at dusk.
 The large trees with the old mans beard create some spooky shadows at dusk.
-If you like to creep yourself out like I do, this is a must play at dusk.
+If you like to creep yourself out like I do, try this one at dusk.

 Varied for Nine